samilkorkmaz/ShareDataBtwn2Processes/README.md

 # ShareDataBtwn2Processes
 Share data between two processes.
 Written in C++.

+Child process (childMain.cpp) is created and called by parent process (parentMain.cpp).

 Main source: <a href="https://www.codeproject.com/articles/1362/a-simple-wrapper-for-sharing-data-structures-betwe">A Simple Wrapper for Sharing Data Structures Between Processes</a>

 Other links: